 Autism is a spectrum disorder and children can be mildly, moderately or severely affected.
-A child might have different behaviours.
+A child might have different behaviors.
 Those with mild to moderate disability can manage with some support in regular classrooms.
 However, special arrangements need to be made for a vast majority of individuals who are low-functioning.
 In India, however, lack of awareness and denial have unfortunately left a whole block of children sitting at home, unable to find support.

 According to statistics by the International Clinical Epidemiology Network Trust (INCLEN), more than 10 million children in India suffer from autism.
 We found about 1 to 1.5 per cent children with autism between ages two and nine in India.
 The estimated rate for autism in India varies between an impressionistic 1 in 500 and 1 in 150.